DNKpp/Simple-Graph/README.md

 For the technical requirements have a look at: ``sl::graph::vertex_predicate_for`` concept.

 ### State Map
 The state map will be queried with vertices and is expected to return the state.
-The state map must always return a valid reference to an existing state, even if the queried vertex has never been set before (in that case, a default constructed state will do fine).
+The state map must always return a valid reference (or proxy) to an existing state, even if the queried vertex has never been set before (in that case, a default constructed state will do fine).
 The algorithm tracks the visitation state of each vertex in it.

 For the technical requirements have a look at: ``sl::graph::state_map_for`` concept.